emilyriederer/website/content/post/convo-dbt/index.md

 But that is tedious, static (would not automatically adapt to the addition of more indicator variables), and error-prone (easy to miss or mistype a variable).

 Although SQL itself is relatively inflexible, recent tools have added a layer of "programmability" on top of SQL which allows for far more flexibility and customization.
-In this post, I'll demonstrate how one such tool, `dbt` can help data producers consistently apply controlled vocabularies when defining, manipulating, and testing tables for analytical users.
+In this post, I'll demonstrate how one such tool, `dbt`, can help data producers consistently apply controlled vocabularies when defining, manipulating, and testing tables for analytical users.

 A brief intro to `dbt`
 ----------------------

 `dbt` (which stands for [Data Build Tools](https://www.getdbt.com/)) "applies the principles of software engineering to analytics code".
-Specifically, it encourages data producers to write modular, atomic SQL `select` statements in separate files (as opposed to the use of CTEs or subqueries) from which dbt derives a DAG and orchestrates the execution.
+Specifically, it encourages data producers to write modular, atomic SQL `SELECT` statements in separate files (as opposed to the use of CTEs or subqueries) from which dbt derives a DAG and orchestrates the execution.
 Further, it enables the ability to write more programmatic (with control flow) SQL *templates* with `Jinja2` which `dbt` compiles to standard SQL files before executing.

 Specific advantages of this approach include: